 c) Beware of “easy debt”

 Businesses have access to many types of financing.
 Some financing products are easy to get and require minimal documentation.
-This can enable some business owners to incur more debt than their companies can manage.
+This ease of access can enable some business owners to incur more debt than their companies can manage.

 Getting out of this problem is difficult.
 Refinancing the loan with more “easy debt” seldom works.
 It often creates more problems because “easy debt” tends to be very expensive.

 In some cases, companies have stacked multiple lines at the same time.
-It often leaves companies in a worse financial condition.
+This scenario often leaves companies in a worse financial condition.

 5. Get competent financial advice